getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

 ## Defining sources in `dbt`.

 Sales data can be found in `raw_data.order_items` table.
-You can preview schema and data itself by inspecting the [`order_items`](https://console.cloud.google.com/bigquery?authuser=0&project=ext-prj-getindev&ws=!1m5!1m4!4m3!1sext-prj-getindev!2sraw_data!3sorder_items) column in Bigquery.
+You can preview schema and data itself by inspecting the [`order_items`](https://console.cloud.google.com/bigquery?authuser=0&project=ext-prj-getindev&ws=!1m5!1m4!4m3!1sext-prj-getindev!2sraw_data!3sorder_items) column in BigQuery.
 As tax rate can differ depending on place the purchase was made we need to extract information about users` country.
 This can be found in the [users](https://console.cloud.google.com/bigquery?authuser=0&project=ext-prj-getindev&ws=!1m5!1m4!4m3!1sext-prj-getindev!2sraw_data!3susers) table.

 The main rule for `dbt` is that we should avoid writing SQL code referencing datasets and tables stored in `dwh` directly.
 Instead we should use proper referencing functions `dbt` comes with.
 So, in order to introduce raw data in our `dbt` project we should define it in form of `yaml` file.
 To create sources definition follow the instructions: